weefbellington/screenplay/README.md

 ###What is screenplay?

-**screenplay** is a minimalist framework for building Android applications, powered by Square's [Flow](http://corner.squareup.com/2014/01/mortar-and-flow.html).
-It is:
+**screenplay** is a minimalist application framework for Android, powered by Square's flow.

-<sub>somewhat</sub> **unconventional**. a typical Screenplay application only has a single Activity, and no
-Fragments or Dialogs.
-These have been replaced with a single unifying metaphor, the Scene.
-Scene are arranged in a backstack.
-Each scene may be full screen, like a full-screen Fragment, or they may stack, like a Dialog.

-<sub>mostly</sub> **unopinionated**. screenplay does not force any particular design patterns on your application.
-It is only concerned with getting you from point A to point B in the app, helping you perform tasks like animations during screen transitions scenes and attaching and detaching scenes at the appropriate times.

-<sub>relatively</sub> **frictionless**. it is easy to pass data between scenes; no need to implement `Parcelable` or turn data into json just to pass information between screens.

-<sub>rather</sub> **flexible**. each Scene is constructed from a simple View, giving the application developer fine-grained control over the layout.

-<sub>deeply</sub> **intuitive**. screenplay allows developers to think of their applications in a more natural way: as a series of scenes.
-Show a page, push a scene on the stack.
-Add a dialog, push another scene on the stack.
-Close the dialog, pop it off the stack.
+screenplay inherits the idea from Flow that the building block of the application is the View.
+Typical Android applications have a navigation stack that consist of multiple Activities and Fragments; in Screenplay, you have a single Activity with a stack of Scenes, each of which encapsulates a single View.

+The Scene is a unifying metaphor, fulfilling the functions of an Activity, a Fragment and a Dialog.
+As with Activities and Fragments, transitions between Scenes can be animated.
+Scenes can be full-screen, like an Activity, or floating, like a Dialog.
+Scenes have a simple, synchronous lifecycle, drastically simplified compared to the Activity/Fragment lifecycle.
+Scenes also have attachment points for components, allowing them to be composed entirely from smaller, more modular parts.

 ###Building the scene